Reazzi/reazzi-landing-page/content/pages/index.md

       Reazzi paves the way to make your finances a cinch!
 Regardless of your experience or knowledge we’ll guide you to success.
 Whether you are a first home buyer uncertain on the home ownership journey or a seasoned investor looking to refinance your portfolio.

-      We're bring
+      Our **smart apply** engine will bring every loan, from everywhere, so you can spend less time worrying about finances and more time finding your dream home.

-      Every step is Reazzi…*that is Real Quick, and Real Eazy.*
+      Every step is **Reazzi**…*that is Real Quick, and Real Eazy.*
     actions: []
     media:
       type: ImageBlock